-For the demand reduction due to energy efficiency measures, the same profile scaling figures as applied to the underlying demand shown in Figure 29 are used for new non-domestic customers.
-This assumption is made on the basis that a large proportion of the energy consumption across WPD is non-domestic and energy efficiency measures are expected to continue.
+For the demand reduction due to energy efficiency measures, the same profile scaling figures as applied to the underlying demand shown in Figure 33 are used for new non-domestic customers.
+This assumption is made on the basis that a large proportion of the energy consumption across NGED is non-domestic and energy efficiency measures are expected to continue.

 As part of the non-domestic profiling exercise, the years' worth of metering was collated for the sample and normalised over the total floorspace.
 An annual scaling factor for the floorspace to annual energy consumption in kWh was generated.
-To obtain total estimated annual energy consumption from new non-domestic customers, the values in Table 15 can be used.
-The energy consumption for new non-domestic customers is expected to decrease further in line with the expected annual energy consumption reduction assumptions used in Table 15: Average scaling factor from floorspace (m2) to total annual energy consumption (kWh) for each non-domestic customer type
+To obtain total estimated annual energy consumption from new non-domestic customers, the values in Table 15 were used.
+The energy consumption for new non-domestic customers is expected to decrease further in line with the expected annual energy consumption reduction assumptions, with improvements in energy efficiency assumed to align with those in a domestic setting (Figure 37).

+Table 15: Average scaling factor from floorspace (m2) to total annual energy consumption (kWh) for each non-domestic customer type

-Property Use Class Scaling factor from development floorspace to total annual energy consumption (m 2 to kWh/year)
+Property Use Class Scaling factor from development floorspace to total annual energy consumption (m2 to kWh/year)

 A1/A2 360.6

 A3/A4/A5 742.2

 B1 186.9

 B2 132.6

 B8 166.8

 C1 147.8

 C2 211.1

 D1 117.2

 D2 144.3

 Sui Generis 312.7

-The non-domestic profiling exercise is reliant on the accuracy of the EPC database of nondomestic properties.
-There are some instances whereby the floorspace did not correlate to the floorspace of a customer connected to the WPD network.
+The non-domestic profiling exercise is reliant on the accuracy of the EPC database of non-domestic properties.
+There are some instances whereby the floorspace did not correlate to the floorspace of a customer connected to the NGED distribution network.